polkadot-fellows/RFCs/text/0097-unbonding_queue.md

 - Ethereum proposed a [similar solution](https://blog.stake.fish/ethereum-staking-all-you-need-to-know-about-the-validator-queue/)
 - Alistair did some initial [write-up](https://hackmd.io/SpzFSNeXQM6YScW1iODC_A)
 - There are [other solutions](https://arxiv.org/pdf/2208.05408.pdf) that further mitigate the risk of LRAs.

-### The Unresolved Question: Deferred slashing

-Currently we defer applying many slashes until 28 days have passed.
-This was implemented so we can conveniently cancel slashes via governance in the case that the slashing was due to a bug.
-While rare on Polkadot, such bugs cause a significant fraction of slashes.
-This includes slashing for attacks other than LRAs for which we've assumed that 2 days is enough to slash.
-But 2 days in not enough to cancel slashes via OpenGov.

-Owing to the way exposures, which nominators back validators with how many tokens, are stored, it is hard to search for whether a nominator has deferred slashes that need to be applied to them on chain.
-So we cannot simply check when a nominator attempts to withdraw their bond.

-One option would be to allow any account to point out that an unbonding account had a deferred slash and then the chain would  set the `unbonding_block_number` to after the time when the slash would be applied, which will be no more than 28 days from the time the staker unbonded.
-It is not obvious how to incentivise this, especially in the case that the slash is never applied.
-Then we would be assuming that in the minimum 2 days unbonding period, not only would any slashable event be caught, but also that someone would post such a transaction cancelling or delaying the unbond until after the slash is applied.